eni6ma/Fundamental-Cryptography/RSA-ALGORITHM.md

 | 14 | Similar to previous transformation process descriptions, focusing on the encoding and decoding mechanisms within a multi-terminal communications system. |
 | 15 - 22 | Extensions and variations of the described system and methods, emphasizing the robustness and flexibility of the cryptographic communications system in handling different types of message signals and encryption/decryption processes. |

-Ensure each mathematical equation is properly escaped with the dollar sign ($) for LaTeX notation in Markdown.

 ## RSA Cryptographic Algorithm Explained with Pseudocode